ansys/grantami-bomanalytics/doc/source/api/sustainability/index.rst

 can be used to determine the environmental performance of a BoM (bill of materials) in Ansys Granta MI 2301 XML BoM format.

-BoM analysis is only performed on items directly defined in the input BoM.
-Items defined as MI record references might have associated items defined in the database, but they are not taken into consideration in the analysis.
+The BoM analysis only considers items explicitly defined in the input BoM.
+It does not follow links to other BoM items as in the record-based queries available for Impacted Substances and Compliance analysis.

 For more information about BoM item types relevant for sustainability analysis, refer to the :MI_docs:`BoM item types for Sustainability <rs_and_sustainability/bom_types_sustainability.html>` section of the online